cajfisher/content/tech/languages/python/pygobject.md

 win.set_title("Hello World")
 ```

-In the line above we set the window title to be a string of our choice, in this case: "Hello World".
+In the line above we set the window title to be a string of our choice, in this case "Hello World".

 ```
 win.show_all()